Table of Contents

 Line Chart

 A line chart represents a simple chart type that displays trends over time.
-This graph usually reflects just the closing price for the span of time.
-The closing price is also considered to be the most significant factor in the data analysis.
-In fact, the line chart is formed by linking the closing rates over a defined timeline.
-There is no graphic data or spectrum of trade, which means no peaks and falls and nothing about opening rates.
+This graph usually reflects just the closing price for the period.
+The closing price is also considered the most significant factor in the data analysis.
+The line chart links the closing rates over a defined timeline.
+There is no graphic data or trade spectrum, meaning no peaks and falls and nothing about opening rates.

 Line chart